boon-solutions/cdao-perth-2023-chatbot/README.md

 $ git clone https://github.com/boon-solutions/cdao-perth-2023-chatbot
 ```

-The chatbot is designed to run on multiple Kubernetes pods and hence will not run locally.
+The chatbot is designed to run on multiple Kubernetes pods.

 ## Project status